-- Supervisory Stress Tests - BHCs with more than \$250 billion in total consolidated assets would continue to be subject to annual supervisory stress tests, although the Bill would reduce the number of stress test scenarios from three to two by eliminating the "adverse" scenario (leaving only the "baseline" and "severely adverse" scenarios). - Eighteen months after enactment, BHCs with total consolidated assets between \$100 billion and \$250 billion would be subject to periodic supervisory stress tests to evaluate whether they have capital sufficient to absorb losses under adverse economic conditions.
-The frequency of these periodic tests remains to be determined. - BHCs with less than \$100 billion in total consolidated assets would no longer be subject to capital stress testing.
+- Supervisory Stress Tests - BHCs with more than \$250 billion in total consolidated assets remain subject to annual supervisory stress tests, although the Act reduces the number of stress test scenarios from three to two by eliminating the "adverse" scenario (leaving only the "baseline" and "severely adverse" scenarios). - Eighteen months after enactment, BHCs with total consolidated assets between \$100 billion and \$250 billion would be subject to periodic supervisory stress tests to evaluate whether they have capital sufficient to absorb losses under adverse economic conditions.
+The frequency of these periodic tests remains to be determined. - BHCs with less than \$100 billion in total consolidated assets are longer be subject to capital stress testing.